kovasap/mod_rng_free/README.md

 unchanged.
 Any chance below this and damage will be reduced, any above it and damage will be increased.

+#### Intended Future Changes

+With poise, FAT essentially becomes your defensive stat.
+Keeping with this theme, I should change Matk, Mdef, Ratk, Rdef to take up some of the offensive capability previously provided by FAT.
+One idea to do this is to make all special weapon skills now use the basic attack FAT, but now also require use of a new resource called "skill", for which the starting value and regen rate is determined by Matk, Mdef, Ratk, Rdef.

+For instance, shieldwall would require Rdef skill, indom would require Mdef skill, and ripose would require both Mdef and Matk skill.

 ### Ranged attacks